Case Manager for Problem-Solving Court Program

 Other:

-EEO Employer: The Circuit Court for Talbot County is an equal opportunity employer, committed to diversity in the workplace.
-We do not discriminate on the basis of race, color, religion, age, sex, marital status, national origin, physical or mental disability, familial status, genetic information, gender identity or expression, sexual orientation, or any other characteristic protected by State or Federal law.
-Applicants who need an ADA Accommodation for an interview should request the accommodation only when notified of the offer to be interviewed.
+Talbot County Circuit Court is a drug-free workplace and an equal opportunity employer, committed to diversity in the workplace.
+We do not discriminate on the basis of race, color, religion, age, sex, marital status, national origin, physical or mental disability, familial status, genetic information, gender identity or expression, sexual orientation, or any other characteristic protected by State or federal law.
+Applicants who need ADA Accommodation for an interview should request the accommodation when notified of a request to be interviewed.

 Application: